rajeshpleti/SITHARAMA/elysiumanalytics.md

 * The first option gives the flexibility of tying each triggered to an event in the source table (“Real-time”)[For each result] or triggering it independent of a particular event(“Schedule”)[Once]

+* **Real-Time vs Schedule Triggers:** The main difference is that Real-Time Triggers are generated after each event and compared with previous events within the specified rolling time window whereas Scheduled Triggers are generated as per the run frequency specified by the users for all the events that occur inside the specified rolling time window.

 * The second option helps you to either compare the calculated metric to an absolute value or to another calculated metric (relative Metric like mean, min,max).

+* **Absolute vs Relative Thresholds:** Absolute Thresholds are specific numeric values that are entered by the user when defining the alerts which then compared with the Metric.
+Relative Thresholds are thresholds where an aggregate or a grouping function is applied on the Threshold and is then compared to the specific value for that event.

+* An example of an alert condition with an Absolute Threshold is Avg(duration)>1000.
+Here 1000 is the threshold as defined by the user.

+* An example of an alert condition with a Relative Threshold is Duration > (avg(duration) * 2).
+Here (avg(duration) * 2) is the threshold as defined by the user.

 * The second section of the alert definition page lets you define the metrics to be calculated.
 You can choose from various options to build metrics over custom time ranges.